FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 * This is followed by two round brackets.
 These brackets can also contain parameters, we will deal with this later.
 * The program code to be executed by the method is placed between the curly brackets.

-The new method is called by`WoopecMain()`.
+The new method is called by WoopecMain.
 This call executes the program code in `RegisterRhombusShape`.
-After executing the code in the method, the program returns to `WoopecMain()` and executes the next program lines.
+After executing the code in the method, the program returns to WoopecMain and executes the next program lines.

 ### Method parameters

-The above code has a problem: In `WoopecMain` the variable `radiusOfToken` was set to the value 20.
-This value is also required by `RegisterRhombusShape`.
+The above code has a problem: In WoopecMain the variable radiusOfToken was set to the value 20.
+This value is also required by RegisterRhombusShape.
 But a method cannot simply access the variables of another method.
-That is why a separate variable `radius` was defined in `RegisterRhombusShape`.
+That is why a separate variable `radius` was defined in RegisterRhombusShape.

 This can be improved by using method parameters: